-I understand the risks relating to DVT/PE and how important it is to comply with therapy as discussed with my Dr. Brown.
-The methods of preventative therapy include: Early ambulation when allowed Compression devices (SCD/ICD) Anticoagulation Protocols when Allowed For high risk patients, the risks of VTE are still high, even in the setting of appropriate chemoprophylaxis.
-If your surgery is elective and you're a high risk patient, it's best to consider with not proceeding with such elective surgery.
+History of Multiple Spontaneous Abortions or Misc carriages I understand the risks relating to DVT/PE and how discussed with Dr. Brown.
+The methods of preven vith therapy as Early ambulation when allowed Compression devices (SCD/ICD) Anticoagulation Protocols when Allowed For high risk patients, the risks of VTE are still high, even If your surgery is elective and you're a high risk patient, it's elective surgery.
 COMMUNICATION ACKNOWLEDGEMENT - CONSENT There are many ways to communicate with you.
 It is important to keep appointments and let us know if problems or issues arise.
 Methods of communicating are by telephone, text, pager, answering service if available, email, and regular mail.
 If an emergency arises, keep us alerted to your progress so we may aid in any necessary treatments.
 Please do not leave a message after hours or on weekends on the office answering machine if any urgent or emergent situation exists, as there is a delay in retrieving such messages.
 All attempts will be made to preserve your privacy in accordance with HIPAA rules.
-Please confirm below all acceptable ways of communicating with you: Telephone Home ( Text Pager - Answering Service if available Email - with up to date email address (@) Regular Mail and Delivery DISCLAIMER Informed-consent documents are used to communicate information about the proposed surgical treatment of a disease or condition along with disclosure of risks and alternative forms of treatment(s) and under the proposed surgical propose including no surgery.
-The informed-consent process attempts to define principles of risk disclosure that should generally meet the needs of most patients in most circumstances.
+Please confirm below all acceptable ways of communicating with you: Telephone Home ())) @) DISCLAIMER Informed-consent documents are used to communicate treatment of a disease or condition along with disclosure including no surgery.
+The informed-consent process attestication should generally meet the needs of most patients in most of the contraction of risks and alternative fumpts to define principles forms of treatment(s), However, informed-consent documents should not be con nsidered all-inclusive in de efining other methods